unelected/zafiaonline.py/README.md

 We’ll do our best to keep things up to date.
 Stay tuned for updates!

 P.S.
-If you run into bugs — feel free to open an Issue.
+If you run into bugs — feel free to fork ths repository.

 # Install